WalterSmuts/easyfft/README.md

-# constfft
+# easyfft
-A Rust library crate providing an [FFT] API for arrays.
+A Rust library crate providing an [FFT] API for arrays and slices.
 This crate wraps the [rustfft] and [realfft] crates that does the heavy lifting behind the scenes.
-Use `constfft` if you're working with [arrays], i.e. you know the size of the signal at compile time.

 ### Advantages
 * If it compiles, your code **won't panic™** in this library[^panic]